bruno-azenha/adventure-squirrel/BRUNO_UPDATE_README.txt

   that takes in a string and breaks it in a multiple line string if it is too big.
 Threshhold defaults to 70.

+- Now it runs but still on a very poor state, only CREATE ROOM work and actually editing the connections does nothing

+- It is a MUST to create a function in useful.py to standardize the prompt making of the user.
+Right now it's all around the place, with newlines in random places and such thinks.

 #-------------------------------------------#
 # We should create a Makefile to do all of  #
 # the requirements for our program to work. #